apmcleod/harmonic-inference/README.md

 ## Installation
 1. Clone this repository
-2. Set up an envoriment using your favorite environment manager with python 3, e.g.:
+2. Set up an environment using your favorite environment manager with python 3, e.g.:
 ```
 conda create -n harmony python=3
 conda activate harmony